lmichael107/CogSci18_ScalableComputing/index.md

         <li>Open <a href="https://www.anaconda.com/download/#windows">https://www.anaconda.com/download/#windows</a> with your web browser.</li>
         <li>Download the Python 3 installer for Windows.</li>
         <li>Install Python 3 using all of the defaults for installation <em>except</em> make sure to check <strong>Make Anaconda the default Python</strong>.
 This may include a check-box to have Anaconda add your new version of Python to your PATH variable, which <strong>you do want to make sure is checked</a>.</li>
 	<li>Anaconda does not require administrative priviliges on your computer.
 A recent update to the Anaconda installer may include the option to install one or more components of Microsoft Visual Studio, which <strong>will</strong> require administrative privileges if yours is a shared computer.
-If you do have such access, Visual Studio offers an integrated development environment for your programming activities, but we will not be using it in the SWC workshop time.
+If you do have such access, Visual Studio offers an integrated development environment for your programming activities, but we will not be using it in the SWC workshop time.</li>
       </ol>
     </div>
     <div class="col-md-4">